 The secret item: Cheese fries

 The myth: Word is that Five Guys will melt a bit of their burger cheese onto their already amazing fries.
 Then, you can go crazy with the 50,000,000,000 combinations available for burger toppings.
 You know you wanna...

-How it went: Cheese fries are my fourth favorite food (they shouldn't feel ashamed with the spot since they are only beat out by heavy hitters pizza, fried oysters, and nachos), so I really should've been more upset that I got denied here.
-But Five Guys' Cajun Fries are so damn delicious on their own, it's hard to be sad.
+How it went: Cheese fries are my fourth favorite food (they shouldn't feel ashamed with the spot since they are only beat out by the heavy hitters known as pizza, fried oysters, and nachos), so I really should've been more upset that I got denied here.
+But Five Guys' Cajun fries are so damn delicious on their own, it's hard to be sad.
 FAIL.

 What it is:

 The place whose giant, plastic-headed, human-sized Nutcracker-esque mascot haunted your dreams until they killed it in 2011.
 Also the home of the Whopper and, more importantly, the home of the Original Chicken Sandwich

 The myth: You know when you get a lone onion ring in your French fry carton and rejoice for that one bite of tasty, crunchy happiness?
 This is that, but evenly divided rings and fries.
 It also gives you an excuse to make Los Pollos Hermanos jokes.

 How it went: Look!
 It's on the box, so it's like the deep-fry gods are begging you to discover this one.
 My cashier did not like that portmanteau (better than "Fronion ries," though), but she still yelled out "half onion rings, half fries."
 SUCCESS.